-- Subverted Kids Show: Theresa & The Bear, a subverted children's song on the same vein that Peter and the Wolf.
+- "Theresa & el Oso", a subverted children's song on the same vein of Peter and the Wolf.

-- Also, in Mastropiero Awards, the adult children music comedy Valdemar and the sorcerer.
+- Also, in Los Premios Mastropiero, the adult children music comedy "Valdemar y el Hechicero".

 - Sue Donym: Mastropiero with Johann Severo Mastropiano.
 Getting his father this letter "My child, if you use that pseudonym everyone will know that I am not just the father of a composer, but also the father of an imbecile".